Keyless Egress and Why We Recommend It for our Doors

 Should you Go for It?

 If you’ve read all of this, yet still would like a proper keylock on the inside…no problem!
-It’s still very much an option from our manufacturers and, as long as you’re on the right side of building regs, we’ll happily provide you with your preferred solution.
-Some of our factories even offer double locks where you need two keys to get through one door, so we really can offer anywhere on the scale.
+It’s still very much an option from our manufacturers.
+As long as you’re on the right side of building regs, we’ll happily provide you with your preferred solution.
+Some of our factories even offer double locks where you need two keys to get through one door.
+So overall, we really can offer anywhere on the scale.

 Choosing your door